-With each of the students I teach, I attempt to influence them to look for alternate ways of representing and generating their knowledges given diverse cultural backgrounds, including Indigenous, and to submit their work for accreditation in the Academy.
+With each of the students I teach, I attempt to influence them to look for alternate ways of representing and generating their forms of knowledge given diverse cultural backgrounds, including Indigenous, and to submit their work for accreditation in the Academy.
 In Part Three, I give examples of teacher researchers moving from reliance on print to the use of multi-media and artifacts to represent knowledges in complex ecologies.
-I also try to model using multi-media to transmit learning.
-In this work, the meanings of the embodied energy-flowing values that educational researchers use to explain their educational influences in their own learning and in the learning of others are made explicit.
+I also try to model using multi-media to transmit learning and the meaning of embodied energy-flowing values.